 Expand your network

-Shameless self-promotion aside, we’re not the only ones in Austin providing jobs for people with disabilities.
+We’re not the only ones in Austin providing jobs for people with disabilities.
 We recommend utilizing a variety local and online resources in your job search.
 Here are a few of our favorites:

 The Launch Pad Job Club is a networking, support, and job lead sharing organization that aids and supports job seekers in Austin.
 Looking for work is hard to do alone.
 The job club model offers free, weekly meetings to network and learn from local experts and job seekers.